Ballerina Feet Damage

 • Pointe shoes play a critical role in a dancer’s foot health; a proper fit is essential to minimize injuries related to pressure and excessive movement within the shoe.

-• Early recognition of foot damage symptoms, combined with preventive measures like strengthening exercises and regular professional check-ups, is vital for sustaining foot health and performance in ballet.
+• Early recognition of foot damage symptoms, combined with preventive measures such as strengthening exercises and regular professional check-ups, is vital for maintaining foot health and performance in ballet.

 Art de Podcast